Not so recent changes at Lonely Planet have made my world a little smaller

-Feeling slight miffed I tweeted to them saying “It doesn’t hurt to say thank you”.
+Feeling slightly miffed I tweeted to them saying “It doesn’t hurt to say thank you”.
 Which I don’t think it does.
-In fact it helps to establish good relations, trust and “community”.
+In fact, it helps to establish good relations, trust and “community”.

 I followed up with a screen shot from a Google search for Lonely Planet that showed a long list of the same profanity stricken words listed across their entire site and mentioned they might like to look into this issue as well – the sarcasm was intended at this stage.

-Still not a peep nor utterance of thanks from their active twitter account.
-There’s still a string of other offensive words and themes on the main Lonely Planet site.
-However I’ll leave that for LP to sort out.
-I just hope they don’t knee jerk react and shut the whole site down like they did with the Thorn Tree section.
-Which as I mentioned earlier is now going from bad to worse …
+Still not a peep nor utterance of thanks from their active Twitter account.
+With still a string of other offensive words and themes on the main Lonely Planet site I left it at that with the hope they don’t knee jerk react and shut the whole site down like they did with the Thorn Tree section.
+Which, as I mentioned earlier was going from bad to worse…

-The Thorn Tree is being pruned to death …
+The Thorn Tree was being pruned to death …

 You’d think after discovering such “profanity and themes” on your forum, closing it down, cleaning them up, putting systems in place and coming back online that things would have started to get better?
-Unfortunately that is not the case with the Thorn Tree.
+Unfortunately, that was not the case with the Thorn Tree.

 From bad to worse at the Thorn Tree – no more Personal Messages

-On the February 19th the Thorn Tree announced what might well be the final evacuation alarm to travelers – no more private messages on the Thorn Tree.
-Instead to contact someone you’ll have to do so via Skype or Twitter which you need to publicly list on your profile page!
+On the February 19th the Thorn Tree announced what might well have been the final evacuation alarm to travelers – no more private messages on the Thorn Tree.
+Instead, to contact someone, you’ll have to do so via Skype or Twitter which you need to publicly list on your profile page!

-The result of this and the rest of train wreck mentality going on at LP: people are leaving the Thorn Tree.
+The result of this and the rest of the train wreck mentality going on at LP?
+People are leaving the Thorn Tree.

-Trust, loyalty, community and respect in one of the longest running most revered forums for like-minded travelers has been broken.
+Trust, loyalty, community and respect in one of the longest running, most revered forums for like-minded travelers had been broken.